Adam Przybek

-Adam Jozef Przybek (born 2 April 2000) is a professional footballer who plays as a goalkeeper for Stevenage.
-Born in England, he has represented Wales at youth international level.
+Adam Józef Przybek (born 2 April 2000) is a professional footballer who plays as a goalkeeper for Super League club Persib Bandung.
+Born in England, he has represented Wales at youth level.

 Club career

 West Bromwich Albion

 Przybek began his career with West Bromwich Albion.
 He joined non-league side Worcester City on loan in March 2018 as cover, making 5 appearances.
 In October 2018, he joined Gloucester City on loan, making five league appearances before returning to West Brom.
 He spent a third loan spell away from the club making 7 appearances with Rushall Olympic.

 Ipswich Town

 After being released by West Brom in 2019, he signed for League One side Ipswich Town on a two-year contract.
 He made his professional debut for the side on 4 December 2019 in an EFL Trophy match against Peterborough United.
 The match ended in a 1–1 draw before Ipswich went on to win a penalty shootout during which Przybek saved two penalties.

 Przybek joined Braintree Town on a month long youth loan in October 2020.

 On 4 December 2020, Przybek joined Concord Rangers on loan until 3 January 2021.

 On 21 January 2021, Przybek joined National League side Chesterfield on loan until the end of the season.

 In April 2021, Ipswich announced that Przybek would be released at the end of the 2020–21 season following the end of his contract.